DeNepo/databases/week-1/README.md

 > - [Lesson Plan Slides](https://hackyourfuture.be/databases/week-1)

 ### Isolate
 Check out this week's exercises [here](../isolate/week-1/EXERCISES.md).
-You can study them in the [SQLite Tutorial Sandbox](https://www.sqlitetutorial.net/tryit/)
+You can study them in the [SQLite Tutorial Sandbox](https://www.sqlitetutorial.net/tryit/).

 ### Integrate

-You will be learning to use [sqlite3](https://github.com/mapbox/node-sqlite3/wiki/API) & [sqlite](https://github.com/kriasoft/node-sqlite) together.  `sqlite3` is the module that will be actually reading and writing to the database file, while `sqlite` will allow you to write your code with async/await.
+You will be learning to use [sqlite3](https://github.com/mapbox/node-sqlite3/wiki/API), a module that allows you to query your SQLite database file.

 - [CLI Query Scripts](../integrate/cli-query-scripts)